matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Libraries/Installation/_index.md

 devtools::install_github("ready4-dev/ready4")
 ```

-If you are planning on writing new ready4 computational model modules (only recommended for data scientists), then you can install the relevant ready4 authoring tools (otherwise skip this step).
+If you are planning on writing new ready4 computational model modules (only recommended for coders), then you can install the relevant ready4 authoring tools (otherwise skip this step).

 ```r
 devtools::install_github("ready4-dev/ready4pack")